idlrl/flare/tutorial/modules.md

 def get_reward_specs(self):
     return [("reward", dict(shape=[1]))]
 ```
 where `get_state_specs` and `get_reward_specs` are optional.
-By default, the model is expected not to use temporal memory (empty state specs) and receives a single scalar reward.
+By default, the model is expected not to use short-term memory (empty state specs) and receives a single scalar reward.

 The `(name props)` tuples returned by a specs function serve the purpose of retrieving required data from a collection of inputs.
 For example, suppose the original input is a dictionary `{a=x, b=y, c=z}` where `a,b,c` are data names and `x,y,z` are data, and the `Model` wants to use data `a` and `b` as its network inputs.
 Then the user could write
 ```python